International Mother Language Day - ‘Why learning in their own language is vital for Syrian refugee children’

 Winter in Syria can be bitter, with extended periods of snow and temperatures below zero.
-Many displaced families, and those in villages affected by conflict are living without enough clothing, fuel or food to survive.
+Many families who have fled their homes because of the conflict, and those in villages affected by conflict are living without enough clothing, fuel or food to survive.

-The partners we work with in Lebanon are currently making trips across the Syrian border east of Damascus to provide food and fuel to 160 families enduring freezing conditions.
-They have found that there is much more need than they can currently meet and they would like to do more.
+The partners we work with in Lebanon are currently making trips across the Syrian border to the Eastern suburbs of Damascus to provide food and fuel to 160 internally displaced families enduring freezing conditions.
+Our partners have found many more families in need - more that they can currently help - and they would like to do more.

 Nuna Matar who leads the project describes how ”Each person, each family is a living tragedy.
 Many have lost wives, husbands and children to torture, rape, and death”.
-The team here have identified a large number of unaccompanied street children who they would like to provide support for if they can secure funding in the coming weeks.
+The team there have identified a large number of unaccompanied street children who they would like to provide support for, if they can secure funding in the coming weeks.

 Nuna goes on to say “We are seeing first hand the tragedy in the Damascus area where a main spring in the wadi Barada area that supplies water to the capital city was targeted by rebels and was damaged, leaving 4 million people in Damascus without water.
 On top of that Damascus is accusing rebels of polluting water supplies with diesel and water authority has cut supplies to Syrian capital”.